taiwangoldcard/website/content/application-faq/application.md

 ## Who can I talk to about this?
-If you need help, the master list of contacts is [found here](https://foreigntalentact.ndc.gov.tw/en/cp.aspx?n=D927ED39BDAE7478&s=DA2F7BC919B77E24).
+If you need help, the first port of call is the official [Gold Card Helpdesk](https://goldcard.nat.gov.tw/en/help-desk/)
-You can also try emailing the general Gold Card Helpdesk: [help@taiwangoldcard.tw](mailto:help@taiwangoldcard.tw)

-- If something is wrong with the online application portal, eg errors, ambiguous fields: Contact NIA, under the _Ministry of Interior for Employment Gold Card Permits for Foreign Special Professionals_ on the master list or use the number on the bottom of the application portal
+- If something is wrong with the online application portal, eg errors, ambiguous fields: Contact NIA, using the number on the bottom of the application portal if you speak Chinese, or via the Gold Card helpdesk if not
-- If you don't know what documents to apply with, or which regulation to choose, contact the appropriate ministry under _Qualification of Foreign Special Professionals_ on the master list